 This can be mounted on the end of a piece of thin walled brass or steel tubing.

-This is my first attempt at an articulated part that is all printed together, first try was nearly succesful so I have increased some clearances and it's ready to be tried again.
-The blades should wiggle up and down and the connecting link should move but the resin seems to have gooed it all together!
+This was my first attempt at an articulated part that is all printed together, first try was nearly succesful so I increased some clearances and tried again.
+The blades wiggle up and down and the connecting link moves!